Make sure your staff passes along any updates in service to your guests.

 In talking with business lawyers, ala carte found restauranteurs are not in a great position to fight these claims.
 “The sad reality is that it is far more expensive to fight these claims than to pay a little money to resolve them quickly,” a business attorney explains.
 “Plaintiff’s attorneys know that, and they are banking on quick settlements.”

-Protect yourself from frivolous lawsuits by being proactive about your risk – before you’re contacted by a customers attorney.
+Contact your attorney and protect yourself from frivolous lawsuits by being proactive about your risk – before you’re contacted by a customers lawyer.